 Our Volunteer Home in Australia

 We stayed at volunteer homes in Australia and shared rotating chores, e.g. preparing meals for our international group.
 This was a wonderful way to bond with our peers and build lasting memories.
-After work we enjoyed outdoor activities together, including swimming at the Great Barrier Reef, rainforest hike and evening walks.
+After work we enjoyed outdoor activities together, including swimming at the Great Barrier Reef, a hike through the rainforest and evening walks.